Xilinx/foc-motor-ctrl/docs/src/sw_arch.md

 #### Using CANopen Server

 The CANopen server can be utilized by any CiA 402 master on the CAN bus, providing a flexible and standardized interface for motor control.
-One of the possible usage is demonstrated in the deployment section, showing how a ROS2 based canopen master running on KR260 can access the CANopen Server over the CAN bus.
+One of the possible usage is demonstrated in the deployment section, showing how a ROS2 based CANopen master running on KR260 can access the CANopen Server over the CAN bus.

 ![CanOpen Bus](./media/sw-canopen-bus.jpg)

 **ROS2 CANopen Mater**

-The example CANOpen master used in the deployment section is based on [ROS2 CANopen Stack](https://ros-industrial.github.io/ros2_canopen/manual/humble/).
-This stack prvoides:
+The example CANopen master used in the deployment section is based on [ROS2 CANopen Stack](https://ros-industrial.github.io/ros2_canopen/manual/humble/).
+This stack provides:

 - **Easy YAML based bus configuration**: In this file you define the nodes that are connected to the bus by specifying their node id, the corresponding EDS file.
-- **Serivce based operation**: The stack can be operated using standard ROS2 nodes.
-The lifecycle and CANOpen state can be controlled using the Services of ROS2 nodes based on the driver selected in the YAML file.
+- **Service based operation**: The stack can be operated using standard ROS2 nodes.
+The lifecycle and CANopen state can be controlled using the Services of ROS2 nodes based on the driver selected in the YAML file.
-- **ROS2 control based operation**: **canopen_ros2_control/CIA402System** interface is provided to control CANOpen device over CANOpen CiA 402 profile.
+- **ROS2 control based operation**: **canopen_ros2_control/CIA402System** interface is provided to control CANopen device over CANopen CiA 402 profile.

-As ROS2 control integration is provided by ROS2 CANOpen stack, it is easy to just define a hardware interface to us KD240 in the Robot system as a joint.
+As ROS2 control integration is provided by ROS2 CANopen stack, it is easy to just define a hardware interface to use KD240 in the Robot system as a joint.

+Example implementation of the ROS2 CANopen master that is used for deployment on KR260 is available [here](https://github.com/xilinx/foc-motor-ctrl/blob/main/test/ros2_canopen).

 ## Next Steps